Fatih Mosque, Tirilye

 The Fatih Mosque (Fatih Camii) is a mosque in Tirilye (Zeytinbağı), Bursa Province, Turkey.
 The structure was originally constructed in the 8th or 9th as a Byzantine church and was later converted to a Muslim place of worship during the 16th century.
-It again served as a Greek Orthodox church between 1920 and 1922 until it was re-converted to a mosque in 1923.
+It again served as a Greek Orthodox church between 1920 and 1922 until it was re-converted to a mosque in 1923 after the Greco-Turkish population exchange.

 History

 The original structure may have been erected between 720 and 730 (or possibly in the early 9th century, according to Robert Ousterhout) and was most likely known as either the Church of Christ and Saint Stephen the Confessor - often referred to simply as the Church of Saint Stephen at Trigleia - or the Church of Saint Theodore.
 There is some evidence that the site church was associated with a monastery, which Cyril Mango and Ihor Ševčenko identify as the Trigleia Monastery (Greek: Moni Trigleias), though others have suggested instead that it was affiliated with the Chinolakkos Monastery (Moni tou Chinolakkou).

 Following the Ottoman conquest of Anatolia, the Byzantine church was converted to a mosque and re-named Fatih Camii (Turkish: "Mosque of the Conqueror").
 Later during the Greek Summer Offensive of 1920, Bursa was briefly occupied by Greek forces and the mosque was briefly re-dedicated as an Orthodox church.
 In 1923, the site was once again converted to a mosque.